INFP Hans was A Hitler Youth, and Other Fun Memories

 Eva is married to Hans, who’s a German INFP.
 Hans, Mom let me know, was a Hitler Youth.
 And sure enough, there was this big party at my house one day, and one of us (possibly yours truly) brought up the topic of World War II, and Hans was there, and he was pretty damn nuanced about Hitler.
-The same MF who kept dad’s cousin in Stalag-whatever over Christmas!
+That’s right, Adolf himself, the same MF who kept dad’s cousin in Stalag-whatever over Christmas back in 1944!

 And sometimes, I’d walk in and there would be a glass of delicious, fatty milk and a whole flippin’ Ritter Sport sitting there!
 KNICK!
 Man that made me so happy.
 I’d sit there quietly, not a single emotion on my little face, but absolutely groaning with pleasure inside.